-Zone Objectives Setting Permissible dwelling types To ensure that development occurs in a way that does not have a significant adverse effect on water catchments, including surface and groundwater quality and flows, land surface conditions and important ecosystems such as waterways To promote the conservation and enhancement of local native vegetation including the habitat of threatened species, populations and ecological communities by encouraging development to occur in areas already cleared of vegetation To ensure that development retains or enhances existing landscape values including a distinctive agricultural component To ensure that development does not detract from the existing rural character or create unreasonable demands for the provision or extension of public amenities and services.
-RU2 Rural Landscape To encourage sustainable primary industry production by maintaining and enhancing the natural resource base To maintain the rural landscape character of the land To provide for a range of compatible land uses, including extensive agriculture To minimise the fragmentation and alienation of resource lands To minimise conflict between land uses in the zone and land uses in adjoining zones To ensure that development occurs in a way that does not have a significant adverse effect on water catchments, including surface and groundwater quality and flows, land surface conditions and important ecosystems such as waterways To ensure that development retains or enhances existing landscape values including a distinctive agricultural component To preserve the river valley systems, scenic corridors, wooded ridges, escarpments, environmentally sensitive areas and other features of scenic quality To ensure that development does not detract from the existing rural character or create unreasonable demands for the provision or extension of public amenities and services.
-Provided adjacent to rural townships at elevation (Bilpin) often adjacent to E4 or RU1 (Freemans Reach, Windsor). boarding houses dual occupancies dwelling houses rural workers' dwellings seniors housing
+Zone Objectives Setting Permissible dwelling types To encourage agricultural activities that do not rely on highly fertile land To ensure that development occurs in a way that does not have a significant adverse effect on water catchments, including surface and groundwater quality and flows, land surface conditions and important ecosystems such as waterways To promote the conservation and enhancement of local native vegetation including the habitat of threatened species, populations and ecological communities by encouraging development to occur in areas already cleared of vegetation To ensure that development retains or enhances existing landscape values including a distinctive agricultural component To ensure that development does not detract from the existing rural character or create unreasonable demands for the provision or extension of public amenities and services.
+RU2 Rural Landscape To encourage sustainable primary industry production by maintaining and enhancing the natural resource base To maintain the rural landscape character of the land To provide for a range of compatible land uses, including extensive agriculture To minimise the fragmentation and alienation of resource lands To minimise conflict between land uses in the zone and land uses in adjoining zones To ensure that development occurs in a way that does not have a significant adverse effect on water catchments, including surface and groundwater quality and flows, land surface conditions and important ecosystems such as waterways To ensure that development retains or enhances existing landscape values including a distinctive agricultural component To preserve the river valley systems, scenic corridors, wooded ridges, escarpments, environmentally sensitive areas and other features of scenic quality Provided adjacent to rural townships at elevation (Bilpin) often adjacent to E4 or RU1 (Freemans Reach, Windsor). boarding houses dual occupancies dwelling houses rural workers' dwellings seniors housing